AutomobilePOMDP/AutomotivePOMDPs.jl/README.md

 This repository consists of different driving scenarios formulated as POMDPs.
 It provides a generative model for computing policies.
 A few of them have explicit transition and observation models.

+The new version compat with POMDPs v0.9.
+But only the UrbanPOMDP environment has completely completed the migration from POMDPs v0.8 to POMDPs v0.9.

 ## Installation

 To install this package, first add the SISL registry and the JuliaPOMDP registry such that all dependencies are automatically installed.